jboss-fuse/quickstarts/fuse/sap-trfc-server-fuse/README.md

 **NOTE:** This component does not guarantee in and of itself the order of a series of requests through its endpoints in a transaction.
 It is incumbent upon the sending SAP system to serialize the requests it sends to this component; the component simply delivers the requests in the order it receives them.
 To achieve **Queued RFC** (qRFC) delivery guarantees, the sending SAP system should use an output queue when sending its requests.

 In studying this quick start you will learn:

-* How to define a Camel route containing the JBoss Fuse SAP Transactional Remote Function Call Server Camel component using the Spring XML syntax.
+* How to define a Camel route containing the JBoss Fuse SAP Transactional Remote Function Call Server Camel component using the Blueprint XML syntax.
 * How to use the JBoss Fuse SAP Transactional Remote Function Call Server Camel component to handle requests from SAP.
 * How to configure connections used by the component.
+* How to configure the Fuse runtime environment in order to deploy the JBoss Fuse SAP Transactional Remote Function Call Server Camel component.

 For more information see: